goodrum-harness/developer-hub/docs/platform/2_Delegates/get-started-with-delegates/delegates-overview.md

 Delegates are used by Harness for all operations.
 For example:

 * **Connectors:** Connectors are used for all third-party connections.
-* **Pipeline Services and Infrastructure:** Connectors are used in Pipeline Service connections to repos and Pipeline Infrastructure connections to target environments (deployment targets, build farms, etc).
+* **Pipeline Services and Infrastructure:** Connectors are used in pipeline service connections to repositories and pipeline infrastructure connections to target environments These include deployment targets, build farms, and so on.
-* **Pipeline Steps:** you can select a Delegate in each Pipeline step to ensure that the step only uses that Delegate to perform its operation.
+* **Pipeline Steps:** You can select a delegate in each pipeline step to ensure that the step only uses that delegate to perform its operation.

-In the case of all these Delegate uses, you can select that one or more specific Delegates to perform the operation (using Delegate Tags).
-If you do not specify specific Delegates, then Harness will assign the task to a Delegate.
+In the case of all these delegate uses, you can select that one or more specific delegates to perform the operation (using delegate tags).
+If you do not specify specific delegates, then Harness will assign the task to a delegate.

 #### Task assignment

-In cases where you have selected specific Delegates to perform the task, Harness uses those Delegate only.
-If these Delegates cannot perform the task, Harness does not use another Delegate.
+In cases where you have selected specific delegates to perform the task, Harness uses those delegates only.
+If these delegates cannot perform the task, Harness does not use another Delegate.

-In cases where you do not select specific Delegates, Harness uses any available Delegate to perform the task.
-Harness uses the follow process and criteria to pick a Delegate.
+In cases where you do not select specific delegates, Harness uses any available delegate to perform the task.
+Harness uses the following process and criteria to pick a delegate.

-When a task is ready to be assigned, the Harness Manager first validates its lists of Delegates to see which Delegate should be assigned the task.
+When a task is ready to be assigned, the Harness Manager first validates its lists of delegates to see which delegate should be assigned the task.

-The following information describes how the Harness Manager validates and assigns tasks to a Delegate:
+The following information describes how the Harness Manager validates and assigns tasks to a delegate:

-* **Heartbeats** - Running Delegates send heartbeats to the Harness Manager in 1 minute intervals.
-If the Manager does not have a heartbeat for a Delegate when a task is ready to be assigned, it will not assign the task to that Delegate.
+* **Heartbeats** - Running delegates send heartbeats to the Harness Manager in one-minute intervals.
+If the danager does not have a heartbeat for a delegate when a task is ready to be assigned, it does not assign the task to that delegate.
-* **Tags** - For more information, see [Select Delegates with Tags](/docs/platform/2_Delegates/manage-delegates/select-delegates-with-selectors.md).
+* **Tags** - For more information, see [Select delegates with tags](/docs/platform/2_Delegates/manage-delegates/select-delegates-with-selectors.md).
 * **Capability** - The delegate checks connectivity to your external systems to determine whether it can carry out the task.
 This process allows other delegates to assist in case access issues are found.

 #### Delegate selection in pipelines

-As stated above, Delegates are selected in Service and Infrastructure Connectors and in steps.
+As stated above, delegates are selected in Service and Infrastructure Connectors and in steps.

 For example, in the **Infrastructure** section of a stage, there is a **Connector** setting.
 For Harness CD, this is the Connector to the target infrastructure.
 For Harness CI, this is Connector to the build farm.